-You will wan’t to start slow with an old dog losing weight and muscle mass because it can be injured easily and will be discouraged from continuing when it heals.
+You will want to start slow with an old dog that has lost some muscle mass because they can’t cope with their usual activity levels.
 Have patience and let the muscles build back up slowly.
 Any activity is better than no activity, and you can increase the duration and difficulty later.

-Anyone that runs every day will tell you how important it is to stretch before you begin.
-Old dogs need extra time to stretch and get their muscles ready for a long walk or run.
-Let our dog take a few laps around the yard chasing a ball or a stick before you get started to help get the muscles moving and the blood flowing.
-A short warm-up will help reduce the risk of injury.
+Anyone that runs every day will tell you how important it is to warm up before you begin.
+Old dogs need extra time to get their muscles ready for a long walk.
+Let your dog take a few laps around the yard chasing a ball or a stick before you get started to help get the muscles moving and the blood flowing.
+A short warm up will help reduce the risk of injury.

 4. Keep It Low Impact